g-mero/esday/docs/plugins/isoWeek.md

 | GG        | 00-99       | ISO week-year (2 digits).           |
 | GGGG      | 0000-9999   | ISO week-year.                      |

-When no locale is loaded the token 'Wo' returns th ISO week number as number (instead of ordinal number).
+When no locale is loaded the token 'Wo' returns the ISO week number as number (instead of an ordinal number).

 ## Parsing tokens
 | **Token** | **Example** | **Description**                                                          |